Turon-Python/mytelegramBot/README.md

 # mytelegramBot
-This repository for telegram bot methods
+'This repository for telegram bot methods'